rlynn523/live-vinyl/README.md

 <li><a href='#saved-user-data'>Saved User Data</a></li>

 ##Purpose
-The purpose of this app is to allow a user to search any artist that they love, and then show all the current tour dates,albums on spotify, vinyl releases, and related artists.
+The purpose of this app is to allow a user to search any artist that they love, and then show all the current tour dates, albums on spotify, vinyl releases, and related artists.
 Users can create a log in and save vinyl and tour dates to their profile

 ##Use